sharpertool/datapages/README.md

 # Introduction

-Django application for the SynoptiOne MVP.
+Django application for the Datasheet.ai MVP.

-The Django application uses Mezzanine as a core application to implement the CMS for the system.
+The Django application uses Wagtail as a core application to implement the CMS for the system.

 It is possible to have CMS based pages, as well as non-CMS pages, so we have the flexibility to work either way.
 CMS pages can be simple, with as many items on the page handled by a database model as needed, or as few.
 In the simplest case, the page would just be named page in the CMS, that results in a custom template that is 100% hand-configured, and no content is from the CMS